 Imagine that at your wedding.

 Being a DJ is so much more than playing song to song.
 At least, it should be.
 I’ve seen some DJs play the crowd like a fiddle, knowing when and how to get them shuckin’ and twerkin’, but also when to create those chillaxed hold-me-tight moments.
 Others?
 I sometimes look at them like they’ve lost their goddamn mind.
 Your guests will too.
 Do you know how hard it is to make smooth intelligent song transitions?
 Me either.
 I do know, however, how rare it is.
-So if your DJ doesn’t make your guests cringe and your champagne glass to shatter, I suggest a tip.
+So if your guests don’t cringe and your champagne glasses don’t shatter, I suggest a tip.

 Suggested Tip: 15%

 Servers and Bartenders: While most caterers include a service fee, those actual servers and bartenders work hard on the day of the event.
 Do you have any idea how many stupid questions people ask?
-Imagine that a wedding is much a discussion board on the internet.
-Everyone is discussing a meme topic that is slightly personal, controversial and provocative, like whether or not Baby Yoda is or isn’t Yoda (he isn’t).
-Now imagine that internet room as your wedding, held in a dimly lit room, with free alcohol, good food and your angry self-hating cousin coming alone because her boyfriend of three months refused to come.
-And she came to drink.
+A wedding is much a discussion board on the internet, without admins or moderators.
+Everyone is discussing a meme topic that is slightly personal, controversial, and provocative, like whether or not Baby Yoda is or isn’t Yoda (he isn’t but that doesn’t matter).
+Now imagine that the internet room as your wedding, held in a dimly lit room, with free alcohol, good food, and your angry self-hating cousin coming alone because her boyfriend of three months refused to come.
+And she came to drink away her pain.